SeattleMeshnet/meshbox/README.md

 *Note:* The master branch is for development against OpenWrt Chaos Calmer (trunk).
 Unless you know what you're doing, you should always use OpenWrt Barrier Breaker (14.07), and the for-14.07 branch of Meshbox.

-**WARNING:** After installation, be aware that everybody on the cjdns network will be able to access your LuCI and SSH.
-Reconfigure the services to bind to specific interfaces only, or add tun0 to the WAN firewall zone.
-Furthermore, do make sure that all passwords, especially for root, are sufficiently secure.
-This is not a shortcoming of cjdns, but rather a problem with the services' default configurations, which instruct them to listen on all existing interfaces.

 Contact
 -------